๐Ÿš€limited beta -

 feature creep

 You keep adding features because you're scared to launch.
-'Just one more thing' on repeat.
+'Just one more thing' has been on repeat since January.

 You built it.
 They didn't come.
-Now you're stuck with a ghost town product.
+Now you're sitting on a perfectly engineered product with zero users.

-You have users but no paying customers.
-'We'll figure out monetization later' was a mistake.
+You have signups but no paying customers.
+'We'll figure out monetisation later' was a mistake you made 6 months ago.

 technical perfectionism

 You've rewritten the codebase 3 times.
 Different framework each time.
-Still no revenue.
+Your architecture is beautiful.
+Your MRR is still zero.

 analysis paralysis